8n8/apia/README.md

 # Apia
 ## Description
 Apia is a personal work time logger written in Haskell.
 It has a command-line interface.
 The data is kept in a plain text file at ~/.apia.
-It is useful for quickly logging what you are working on and summarising what you have done.

 ## Installation